Trends

 And for the record, yes, I love spicy foods but I didn’t experience heartburn.

-Oh my, look at these dark eyes!” is usually the second comment.
-“Must be his Chinese side,” I sometime explain.
+“Oh my, look at these dark eyes!” is usually the second comment.
+“Must be his Chinese side,” I sometimes explain.
 “Baby boy is half Chinese.”

 At this point, people usually take a good look at me, a puzzled look on their face.
 “His father is Chinese,” I add before they ask me if I adopted.

 In Canada, multiculturalism is a way of life and we have people from all over the world.
-Yet, interracial couples are still somewhat a minority.
-And in case of mixed Asian-White couples, it’s more common to see an Asian female with a White guy than the opposite, like us.
+Yet, interracial couples are still somewhat of a minority.
+And in mixed Asian-White couples, it’s more common to see an Asian female with a White guy than the opposite, like us.
 Mind you, it’s not like we get strange looks or anything—people are just surprised.
 For instance, if we are queuing somewhere, people usually assume we are not together, these kinds of little things.

 Mark is a new link between the two of us—a cute biracial baby we created by blending some Chinese DNA, some French (and Mediterranean roots) DNA and mucho Canadian politeness.